kubedb/docs/docs/guides/kafka/monitoring/alerting.md

 # Kafka Alerting with Prometheus

 This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed Kafka cluster using the `kafka-alerts` Helm chart.
-Like `neo4j-alerts`, this chart also bundles a Grafana dashboard that it imports automatically through a post-install Job — no separate dashboard chart is required.
+This chart also bundles a Grafana dashboard that it imports automatically through a post-install Job — no separate dashboard chart is required.

 ## Before You Begin